 Recommended Ages: 4-8 and their family members

 Hold a Family Dinner Book Club each month during the summer.
 A new book is announced on Growing Book by Book on the 1st of each month.
 You enjoy reading the book with your family.
-Then try the themed menu, table decoration crafts, family service project and conversation starters to kick off your dinner club!
+Then try the themed menu and conversation starters to kick off your dinner club!
 If you don’t like the book being featured each month, you can always choose a past title from the archives.
-There are over 30 book choices!
+There are over 80 book choices!

 7. START WITH A BOOK: READ.EXPLORE.LEARN!